 Zion is one of the most beautiful national parks we have ever visited and somewhere we are already dreaming of returning to.
-The park is most famous for its more difficult trails, such as Angels Landing and The Narrows but there is so much beauty to be found on the shorter and easier tracks too.
+The most famous Zion National Park hikes are its more difficult trails, such as Angels Landing and The Narrows but there is so much beauty to be found on the shorter and easier tracks too.

 We were staggered by the incredible views you can get to without having to put much effort in at all.
-We’re used to having to scale mountains for the kind of views you can get on a 30 minute stroll in Zion.
+We’re used to having to scale mountains for the kind of views you can get on a 30 minute Zion National Park hike.

 5 Beautiful & easy Zion National Park hikes

-These trails can be walked at any time of year and were perfect for us when visiting in winter when some of the longer trails were closed and the area had several inches of snowfall (it was a stunningly beautiful landscape to see).
+These Zion National Park hikes can be walked at any time of year and were perfect for us when visiting in winter when some of the longer trails were closed and the area had several inches of snowfall (it was a stunningly beautiful landscape to see).

 Here are our favourite Zion National Park hikes which don’t require working up a sweat!

 Distance: 2.49km (1.5 miles) one way.
 If you don’t want to walk back you can use the free shuttle from Canyon Junction to the Visitor Centre.